 New and existing businesses in Wayne County that have been denied funding, or that have received partial funding from the Indiana Economic Development Corporation, or the Economic Development Corporation of Wayne County may apply for skills training funds.
 These funds may be used for basic skills training, customized skills training, computer training, interpersonal and leadership skills, and programs to develop communication skills.

 Ivy Tech Community College

-Ivy Tech Community College of Indiana offers training for workers without needing to leave the region, or even the workplace.
-Whether it’s the latest computer applications upgrade, training for new manufacturing or processing equipment, or working to develop key interpersonal skills, the college’s Workforce and Economic Development (WED) Office works on a project-by-project basis with each employer to meet their needs in real time.
+Ivy Tech is Indiana’s Community College serving Hoosiers in 43 locations spanning the state, including Richmond.
+It is the largest singularly accredited community college in the country and serves over 177,000 students annually as well as 70,000+ high school students.
+Ivy Tech works directly with community stakeholders and employer partners to align program offerings to meet market demand.
+In addition, Ivy Tech is experienced in the delivery of customized skills training for local workers without needing to leave the region, or even the workplace.
+Whether it’s the latest computer applications upgrade, safety training, training for new manufacturing or processing equipment, or working to develop key leadership skills, the college’s Career Link team works on a project-by-project basis with each employer to meet their needs in real time.
 Training can be customized using client materials and equipment and can be delivered any day of the week, any hour of the day, on campus, or at the workplace to suit the needs of the employer.

 Purdue University Manufacturing Extension Partnership

 Purdue’s Manufacturing Extension Partnership (MEP) provides high value, affordable solutions to help businesses increase profitability and productivity.
 As advocates for Indiana business and organizations, their staff leverages resources in both the public and private sectors to help identify areas of improvement, streamline processes, and ultimately increase competitiveness.